Maria Kulle

-Hulda Maria Charlotte Kulle (born 26 April 1960 in Svalöv Municipality) is a Swedish actress.
-The daughter of Jarl Kulle and Louise Hermelin earlier was married to Lars-Erik Berenett.
+Hulda Maria Charlotte Kulle (born 26 April 1960) is a Swedish actress.
+She is the daughter of the actor Jarl Kulle and Louise Hermelin.

-Kulle studied at Teaterhögskolan i Malmö 1985–88 and after that she works/has worked at Malmö, Stockholm and Helsingborg City Theatre.
+Kulle began studying at the Malmö Theatre Academy in 1985 and graduated in 1988.
+Since then she works/has worked at Malmö, Stockholm and Helsingborg City Theatre.
 In 2005 she received a Guldbagge for her role as Anna in the 2004 film Four Shades of Brown.
 In 2011 she received Helsingborgs Dagblads kulturpris.

+Kulle is married to Lars-Erik Berenett, with whom she has a son.